 Balance exercises help build muscle in the legs while improving stability.
 Increased stability helps seniors avoid falls which, in turn, helps them avoid debilitating injuries such as bone breaks or fractures.
 We’ve compiled a list of some home exercises all seniors can try.

-Yoga combines stretching, muscle building, and flexibility training into one low-impact exercise.
+Yoga combines stretching, muscle building, and flexibility training into low-impact exercises.
 There are a variety of yoga difficulties that cater to people of all mobility ranges, seniors included.
 It can help to alleviate joint or muscle pain while relieving any stress held in the body.
-Yoga exercises that target different mobility levels or muscle groups can be found online to be practiced at home.
+Yoga exercises that target different mobility levels or muscle groups can be found online and practiced at home.

-For seniors with limited upper body strength, mobility scooters are a great option for moving around outdoors with ease.
+For seniors with limited upper body strength, mobility scooters are a great option for easily moving outdoors.
 Mobility scooters are generally designed for short trips and can be used when getting around a grocery store or other larger areas.

 Cane or Walking Aid